ctron/hawkbit-operator/README.md

 ## Create a hawkBit instance

-* Create a new database instance
+* Have an existing database instance, or choose the embedded one

   hawkBit requires a database to run.
-You can provide an existing database instance.
-Or you can choose from the following options:
+You can provide an existing database instance, or you can choose from the following options:

   * Use an embedded database:

+    This can be achieved by using the following `database` configuration in the `Hawkbit` resource:

     ~~~yaml
     spec: